minnasiddiqui/Spotify-Analysis/README.md

 # Spotify-Analysis
+*hint: for code, switch branch
 Hello all!
 Here's a python project that was done using the input file, SpotifySongs-Dataset.csv and displays relevant information about songs and artists available on the popular platform Spotify.
 It completes the following tasks using the function data_to_dict that returns a dictionary with the data from input file:

 How many artists exists in this dataset?

 How many songs exists?